alibaba/graph-learn/docs/data_loader_en.md

 | label | INT |  |
 <br />

-## 1.5 Putting together
+## 1.5 Combination
-ID is required for the vertex and edge data source, while weight, label, and attribute are optional information.
-When there are one or more of **WEIGHTED, ATTRIBUTED, and LABELED** at the same time in the data source, the combination format of mandatory and optional information needs to follow a certain order.<br />
+`id` is required for the vertex and edge data source, while weight, label, and attributes are optional.
+When these optional information appears more than one at the same time in the data source, the combination of them should follow a certain order.<br />

 <br />1）The order of the format schema for **vertex data source** is shown as follow.<br />

 | source | data type | comments |